 Crowley himself was a witty, wealthy, maverick author and the self-titled ‘Great Beast’.
 He founded the religion of Thelema, naming himself as the prophet entrusted with guiding humanity into the Æon of Horus in the early 20th century.
 Having burned his way through a family inheritance – an estimated at £3m – Crowley died in poverty in 1947.
 But his influence on British popular culture lives on.
 Crowley was included as one of the figures on the cover art of The Beatles’ album Sgt Pepper’s Lonely Hearts Club Band and his motto of ‘Do What Thou Wilt’ was inscribed on the vinyl of Led Zeppelin’s album Led Zeppelin III.

 John Dee was a member of a society of mystics known as the Rosicrucians.
 Originating in ancient Europe, its symbol is a cross with a rose at its centre (the Rosy Cross).
 Rosicrucians believe that secret wisdom has been handed down to them from ancient times.
 This knowledge was laid out in the book The Chymical Wedding of Christian Rosenkreutz, published in 1616.
 JK Rowling’s Harry Potter stories were influenced by this book.
 Fans have noted dozens of similarities; both books feature mystery beasts, such as the phoenix, the unicorn and the griffin, and meals are served up by invisible servants in a hall lightened by floating candles.

 Blue Badge Guides offer guided tours on the theme of magic or ghosts across the UK.
-We take people to Stonehenge, and some of our guides will show you how to dowse the ley lines.
+We have private guided tours of Stonehenge, and some of our guides will show you how to dowse the ley lines.